Hyle-org/vibe-check/README.md

 By using [TEE](https://www.marlin.org/ai) for serving classification predictions & their attestations we not only reduced wait time for the users but also give security security for this particular use-case.

-**Giza** focuses on helping developers create a provable machine-learning model.

-Here is the flow we followed:

-1. We used a **simple classifier from the [XGBoost library](https://xgboost.readthedocs.io/en/stable/) in Python**, which Giza fully supports.
-2. We serialized our model in json thanks to the Giza SDK.
-3. We used the Giza API to turn our model into a Cairo program.
-4. We compiled the Cairo ML into Sierra using `scarb`
-5. We executed our model in the Cairo VM we were using.

-Deep learning models, especially CNNs, would typically be more appropriate for image recognition, but some primitives used by those are not yet supported.
-Larger models are also extremely hard to run in a Cairo VM because of their high memory requirements.

 ## Thanks

 S/O to Lambdaclass team for their [CairoVM](https://github.com/lambdaclass/cairo-vm/tree/main/cairo1-run) and [Cairo prover](https://github.com/lambdaclass/lambdaworks/tree/main/provers/cairo).